 What Is Alcohol Withdrawal?

-Millions of people across the UK show the signs of alcoholism, where approximately 9% of the male and 3% of the female population are living with dependency.
-There is no doubt alcohol addiction can destroy a person’s life, and it can be just as much an upheaval when you decide to stop drinking and face the inevitable alcohol withdrawal symptoms.
+Millions of people across the UK show the signs of alcoholism.
+In 2017, over 7,500 people died from alcohol-related causes There is no doubt alcohol addiction can destroy a person’s life, and it can be just as much upheaval when you decide to stop drinking and face the inevitable alcohol withdrawal symptoms.

 If you have been imbibing for a long time and cease consuming alcohol, you may be susceptible to alcohol withdrawal symptoms, otherwise referred to as AWS.
 You will feel the effects if you are a heavy drinker and stop suddenly, leading to both physical and psychological symptoms.
 The extent of which may depend on the length and severity of your addiction and can have grave effects on your health and wellbeing.